 “We’ve seen from the likes of Gartner that APIs are quickly becoming the most popular attack vector.
 Our research demonstrates that if businesses don’t address the security vulnerabilities and widening attack surface presented by an increasing number of APIs, their ability to innovate and offer end-user-friendly solutions will be stifled by potentially debilitating cyber-attacks,” concluded Levi.

 Noname Security commissioned independent research organization, Opinion Matters, to undertake the survey in July 2022.
 600 senior cybersecurity professionals in the US and UK were surveyed from across a variety of enterprise organizations in six key vertical market sectors: financial services, retail & eCommerce, healthcare, government & public sector, manufacturing, and energy & utilities.

 If you are interested in reading the full results from Noname Security’s “The API Security Disconnect – API Security Trends in 2022” report, please click here.

 Noname Security is the only company taking a complete, proactive approach to API Security.
 Noname works with 20% of the Fortune 500 and covers the entire API security scope across three pillars — Posture Management, Runtime Security, and API Security Testing.
-Noname Security is privately held, remote-first with headquarters in Silicon Valley, California, and offices in Tel Aviv and Amsterdam.
+Noname Security is privately held, remote-first with headquarters in Silicon Valley, California, and an office in London.